cdbdev/arch-install/short.md

 ```

 _**No grub menu at boot**_:
-Enter the following commands (considering '4' is the correct partition number of root installation):
+Enter the following commands (considering '4' is the correct partition number of root installation, otherwise check with command ‘**ls**’):
 ```
 #  grub rescue> set prefix=(hd0,4)/boot/grub
 #  grub rescue> insmod normal